 All of your gutters should align in a slight downward slope toward your downspout — as you rinsed out your gutters, did the water pool or collect anywhere?
 If so, you’ve probably got a sagging gutter.

 Check the brackets that fasten the gutters to your house.
 You might need to tighten them with a screwdriver to realign the gutter.
-If the brackets are bent, you can apply a little pressure to them to bend them back into shape.
-Once you’re done, run water down the gutter again to make sure that you’ve fixed the sag.
+If the brackets are bend, you can apply a little pressure to them to bend them back into shape.
+Next, run water down the gutter again to make sure that you successfully fix the sag.

-You don’t want water to come out of your downspouts right at the base of your house.
+You don’t want the water to come out of your downspouts right at the base of your house.
 That simply directs the water toward your basement.
 That’s why you want to install downspout extensions.
-This will ensure that rain and snow melt drains away from your home.
+This will ensure that rain and snowmelt drain away from your home.